Statute of Limitations

 4. Is the plaintiff filing the case in its home state, or in the defendant’s state of residence?
 And if it is filing the case in the defendant’s state, is it asking the court to use a different state’s statute of limitations?

 5. Who is the plaintiff?
-If the plaintiff is the original creditor, then the court will give a great deal of weight to the choice-of-laws clause in the contract.
-If the plaintiff is a collection agent, then under the FDCPA, collection agents must file actions in a court convenient to the debtor.
+If the party filing the lawsuit is the original creditor, then the court will give a great deal of weight to the choice-of-laws clause in the contract.
+If the plaintiff is a collection agent, under the FDCPA, collection agents for a credit card or similar debt must file a lawsuit either in a court where the consumer lives, or the judicial district where the consumer signed the contract (15 USC § 1692i).
 Judges like to use familiar laws and will bend over backwards to use their state’s statute of limitations.
 However, if the plaintiff’s lawyer creates a convincing argument that another state’s statute of limitations is more appropriate, the judge may agree.

 Statute of limitations questions seem straight forward: “Which statute of limitations applies to me?”
 However, answering this question is tricky because a small change in facts can have a huge impact on finding the correct answer.
 If the facts are simple — for example, both parties reside in the same state and agree to use that state’s rules — the answer is simple.
 However, you need a deeper analysis if your facts are complex.
 Consult with a lawyer in your state who has consumer law or civil litigation experience if your facts are complicated.